mlcommons/algorithmic-efficiency/README.md

     --tuning_search_space=baselines/adamw/tuning_search_space.json
 ```

+## Call for Submissions

+The [Call for Submissions](/CALL_FOR_SUBMISSIONS.md) announces the first iteration of the AlgoPerf: Training Algorithms competition based on the benchmark by the same name.

-## Competition Rules
+### Competition Rules

-The competition rules for the *AlgoPerf: Training algorithms* benchmark competition can be found in the seperate [**Competition Rules**](/COMPETITION_RULES.md) document.
+The competition rules for the *AlgoPerf: Training Algorithms* competition can be found in the separate [**Competition Rules**](/COMPETITION_RULES.md) document.

-## Technical Documentation & FAQs
+### Technical Documentation of the Benchmark & FAQs

-We provide additional technical documentation and answer frequently asked questions in a separate [**Documentation**](/DOCUMENTATION.md) page.
+We provide additional technical documentation of the benchmark and answer frequently asked questions in a separate [**Documentation**](/DOCUMENTATION.md) page.
 Suggestions, clarifications and questions can be raised via pull requests, creating an issue, or by sending an email to the [working group](mailto:algorithms@mlcommons.org).

 ## Contributing